ODA-js/oda-js-documentation/development-issues/create-new-form/create-page/relay-binding-section.md

 **5. bindLocale** provides the localization of your component.
 It connects to the state of an application, gets the locale value and sends it to the component.

+**6. bindCityOrgId **provides initial rerendering form by using city select box\(actual with saving city & country\).

+**7. bindCountryFilter **provides filtering city by country.

+**8. bindLiveOrgId **provides initial load organization by selecting id.

-**6. renderChildren** provides the hierarchical rendering of the child components.
+**9. renderChildren** provides the hierarchical rendering of the child components.